bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/SC/NDoshi_DS4_SC_DBs_SQL.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  The relationship between Employee and Territory is one to many.
+One employee can have multiple (many) territories.
+The unique thing here is that there is join table used to attach territory to employee (table: EmployeeTerritories).

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  A situation where a document store is appropriate is when the schema of the DB changes often.
+The document store allows for views to be created which improve the speed at with the information can be accessed and used.
+A situation when not to use the document store is when the data is highly structured and has a requirement of data integrity as well.
+One example is healthcare data.
+Integrity and structure are vital for healthcare data to keep track of patients and their health information.
 - What is "NewSQL", and what is it trying to achieve?
+  NewSQL is the 'love-child' of RDMS and NoSQL (document store DBs).
+The goal is to offer the scalability of document stores but still maintain the ACID qualities of a traditional/RDMS database system.
+This form is most suited for high volume online transactional data where information is less complex but high in volume.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this